Emacs Lisp: How to Write Keyword Completion Command

 complete-symbol

-will just call functions in the variable list
+eventually just call functions in the variable list

 So, all you have to do is add your own completion function to the list completion-at-point-functions.

-Our completion function is xyz-completion-at-point
+Our completion function is xx-completion

 , and we added to the